AT&C Losses: Key Facts and Solutions

 The production of electric energy is one of the most important factors for the economic development and prosperity of countries.
 The reduction of Aggregate Technical & Commercial Losses (AT&C) is an absolute necessity for every utility in the world, as they burden the development of the company and of society as a whole.

-So in this blog, we will answer the following questions to help utility companies to find solutions to reduce AT&C losses:
+So in this blog, we will try to help utility companies to find solutions to reduce AT&C losses.

 1. What are Aggregate Technical & Commercial losses?